Deep Learning of Solver-Aware Turbulence Closures from Nudged LES Dynamics: Methodology

-For the present problem, the reference dynamics (DNS) are governed by the Navier-Stokes equations solver on a grid that resolves all wavenumbers, while the assimilated system is evolved on a coarse mesh in an LES-type setting.
+For the present problem, the reference dynamics (DNS) are governed by the Navier-Stokes equations solved on a grid that resolves all dynamically relevant scales up to its numerical cutoff, while the assimilated system is evolved on a coarse mesh in an LES-type setting.
 Formally, the filtered representation of the DNS may be written as where $G_h$ denotes a filter of characteristic width $h$.
 Applying this filtering operation to the governing equations introduces an unresolved contribution, written here as $\boldsymbol{f}_{sgs}=\nabla\cdot\boldsymbol{\tau}_{sgs}$, in the coarse-grid evolution.
 In practice, however, the exact nature of the filter is impossible to ascertain, and the performance of LES closure heavily depends on the assumptions used to prescribe this.
-Thus, the approach of this article, is to assume that sparse observations of the DNS must correspond to (and synchronize with) the LES predictions, framing the learning procedure as an inverse problem.
+Thus, the approach of this article is to assume that sparse observations of the DNS must correspond to (and synchronize with) the LES predictions, framing the learning procedure as an inverse problem.
 Accordingly, we use $\bar{\boldsymbol{u}}$, or equivalently $\boldsymbol{u}_{obs}$, to denote the coarse-grid representation of the reference state.

 The baseline coarse-grid model is taken to be an LES equipped with a Smagorinsky closure.
 However, since the Smagorinsky term does not fully capture all subgrid-scale interactions, the nudging term is introduced as an additional correction.
 The resulting coarse-grid evolution may therefore be written schematically as